gvwilson/sdxpy/src/interp/index.md

 Its single parameter is a list containing the two sub-expressions to be evaluated and added.
-After checking that it has the right number of parameters, it calls an as-yet-unwritten function `do` to evaluate those sub-expressions.
+After checking that this list contains the required number of values, it calls an as-yet-unwritten function `do` to evaluate those sub-expressions.
 (We've called the function `do` instead of `eval`